FixBD/Educare/readme.txt

 = Improve front-end =
 * Admin can add/change default (front-end) result search form
-* Improved (default) form style search
+* Improved (default) search form style
-* Improved color issues in print results
+* Improved color issues when print results
+* More powerful and excited features coming soon!

-* **Please note:** You should backup your database before updating to this new version (only for v1.0.2 or earlier users).
+* **Please note:** You should backup your (Educare) database before updating to this new version (only for v1.0.2 or earlier users).

 The (full) change log is located in the `changelog.md` file in the plugin folder.
 You may also [view the change log](https://github.com/FixBD/Educare/blob/FixBD/changelog.md) online.